-In their research plans, researchers are therefore also encouraged to describe how the project promotes sustainable development as part of responsible science.
+We expect the projects we fund to take sustainable development into account as part of responsible science.
+In the context of the Sustainable Development Goals, questions of responsible science relate to describing how a project can contribute to one or more of the 17 SDGs.
 The final reports, in turn, can focus on how the project and its results have contributed to sustainable development.

 - working group on accountability reporting and sustainable development, chair Laura Raaska, tel. +358 295 335 094

 - Research Council of Finland Accountability Report 2023 (PDF, in Finnish only)

 - Research Council of Finland’s Commitment to Sustainable Development (PDF)